Aenariss/DIP/content-blocking/README.md

 ## Content Blocking

+This program works only on **Microsoft Windows** because of some internal Windows stuff it uses.

+Please, read the **IMPORTANT** section in this file before launching anything.

 The files in this folder are used to measure the effectivity of given content-blocking tools.

 - ``./config.json`` -- user options for the evaluation, includes browsers/extensions to test